 Consider a multivitamin as a booster to support your exercise and nutrition program and take care of any missing nutrients in your diet.

-The best way for the body to process the full range of vitamins and nutrients it needs is to receive them through healthful foods.
-That being said, it can be difficult, if not impossible, to maintain a diet that has the perfect balance and ratio of all of the vitamins we should consume.
+The best way for the body to process the full range of vitamins and nutrients it needs is to receive them through healthy foods.
+That being said, it can be difficult to maintain a diet that has the perfect balance and ratio of all of the vitamins we should consume.

 A multivitamin can fill in for missing nutrients in the diet.
 A multivitamin should not be a replacement for eating healthfully, as it will never be able to replace the beneficial properties of real food.